msalemor/sk-summarizer-pattern/README.md

 ### Building a Docker Container

+**Note:** Make sure to provide the required server environment variables if running from somewhere else.

 - cd into `server` folder
 - Type: `make docker`

-**Note:** Make sure to provide the required server environment variables if running from somewhere else.

-## Samples
+## Samples use cases

 ### Process a simple query